 In many other industries, quality is easy to measure.
-The difference between a 15-year short-order cook who hasn't advanced beyond burgers and frozen hashbrowns and a master chef who has worked 15-years at multiple restaurants becomes very apparent with a taste test of their presented meals.
+The difference between a 15-year short-order cook who hasn't advanced beyond burgers and frozen hashbrowns and a master chef who has worked 15-years leading multiple restaurants becomes very apparent with a taste test of their presented meals.

 Quality comes through the forge of experiential learning, or basically learning by experience (on-the-job).
 Through this we are continually challenged and pushed out of our comfort zone by trying new things, and this often is driven even more when changing jobs.